-A full and transparent breakdown of the calculations made by the Service be provided to the Complainant.

-Provider in respect of the compensation as decided in this decision, should these proceedings.
+A full and transparent breakdown of the calculations made by the Service Provider, in respect of the compensation as decided in this decision, should be provided to the Complainant.
 With legal interest from the date of this decision till the date of payment.

-Because of the novelty of this case, each party is to bear its own legal costs of
+Because of the novelty of this case, each party is to bear its own legal costs of these proceedings.

-Dr Reno Borg

-Arbiter for Financial Services
+Dr Reno Borg Arbiter for Financial Services